DGregan/AppAssignment/README.md

 # AppAssignment
 Mobile Dev Assignment App

-My College Assignments Application
-  An application that helps the user keep track of their current college assignments.
+My College Assignments Application that helps the user keep track of their current college assignments.